* Trump claims progress in trade talk with Xi

 By April Joyner

-NEW YORK, Dec 31 (Reuters) - Equities around the world rose on Monday, with Wall Street edging up in choppy trading as hints of progress in the trade dispute between the United States and China provided a rare glimmer of optimism in what has been a punishing end of year for markets.
+NEW YORK, Dec 31 (Reuters) - Equities around the world rose on Monday as possible progress in resolving the trade dispute between the United States and China engendered some investor optimism in what has been a punishing end of year for markets.

-The U.S. benchmark S&P 500 stock index advanced after U.S. President Donald Trump said he held a "very good call" with China's President Xi Jinping on Saturday to discuss trade and claimed "big progress" was being made.
+The U.S. benchmark S&P 500 stock index advanced in light trading volume after U.S. President Donald Trump said he held a "very good call" with China's President Xi Jinping on Saturday to discuss trade and said "big progress" was being made.

 Chinese state media were more reserved, saying Xi hoped the negotiating teams could meet each other halfway and reach an agreement that was mutually beneficial.

-Still, the rise in U.S. equities mirrored that in Asian and European markets, which were also buoyed by trade optimism.
-MSCI's broadest index of Asia-Pacific shares outside Japan ended up 0.6 percent, and Europe's STOXX 600 pushed 0.5 percent higher.
+The rise in U.S. equities mirrored that in Asian and European markets, which were also buoyed by trade optimism.

 The fall in Treasury yields reflects expectations of a slowdown, if not a pause altogether, in the Federal Reserve's progression of interest-rate hikes.

 The precipitous drop in yields has undermined the U.S. dollar in recent weeks.
-The dollar index, which measures the greenback against a basket of six currencies, was down 0.2 percent and on track to end December with a loss.
-It is still up for the year, however.
+The dollar index, which measures the greenback against a basket of six other currencies, was down 0.3 percent and on track to end December with a loss.
+It is, however, still set for its highest yearly percentage gain since 2015.

-On Monday, the dollar also hit a six-month low against the yen.
+On Monday, the dollar fell to a six-month low against the yen.

-Reporting by April Joyner; Additional reporting by Saqib Iqbal Ahmed and Stephanie Kelly in New York and Marc Jones in London; Editing by Richard Balmforth and Dan Grebler
+Reporting by April Joyner; Additional reporting by Stephen Culp, Saqib Iqbal Ahmed, Stephanie Kelly and Kate Duguid in New York, Collin Eaton in Houston and Marc Jones in London; Editing by Dan Grebler and Alistair Bell